Alas Smith and Jones

-Alas Smith and Jones is a British comedy sketch television series starring comedy duo and namesake Mel Smith and Griff Rhys Jones that originally ran for four series and two Christmas specials on BBC2 from 1984 to 1988, and later as Smith and Jones for six series on BBC1 until 1998.
-A spin-off from Not the Nine O'Clock News, the show also had a brief run in the United States on A&E and PBS in the late 1980s, as well as on CBS in the early 1990s during their late-night block.
+Alas Smith and Jones is a British comedy sketch television series starring Mel Smith and Griff Rhys Jones that originally ran for four series and two Christmas specials on BBC2 from 1984 to 1988, and then as Smith and Jones for six series on BBC1 from 1989 to 1998.
+A spin-off from Not the Nine O'Clock News, the show had a brief run in the United States on A&E and PBS in the late 1980s, as well as on CBS in the early 1990s during their late-night block.

 History

 Background

-The show's creation followed the ending of Not the Nine O'Clock News in 1982.
-Rowan Atkinson and Pamela Stephenson followed individual career paths, whilst Smith and Jones opted to form a double act instead.
+The show's development came after Not the Nine O'Clock News ended in 1982.
+Rowan Atkinson and Pamela Stephenson pursued their solo careers, while Mel Smith and Griff Rhys Jones decide to form a double act.

-The first post-Not… appearance as a duo was in a short sketch in the BBC1 comedy special The Funny Side of Christmas in 1982, where Jones played a complete stranger who annoyed hospital patient Smith to the extent that Smith's character walked out in a rage, leaving Jones's character to enjoy Smith's Christmas gifts.
+Their first appearance as a duo was in a short sketch in the BBC1 comedy special The Funny Side of Christmas in 1982, in which Jones played a stranger who annoyed hospital patient Smith to the extent that Smith's character walked out in rage, leaving Jones's character to enjoy Smith's Christmas gifts.

-Shortly afterwards the BBC offered the pair their own show, with much of the material written by themselves with help from a large team of other writers.
-The show's title was a pun on the American television series Alias Smith and Jones, which was very popular in Britain.
+The BBC offered the pair their own show, with much of the material written by themselves with help from a large team of writers.
+The title is a pun on the American television series Alias Smith and Jones.

 Format

-The show continued along lines similar to Not…, using taboo-breaking material and sketches in questionable taste (as well as bad language).
-It also featured head-to-head 'duologues' between Smith and Jones.
-It shared several script writers with Not the Nine O'Clock News including Clive Anderson and Colin Bostock-Smith, and used Chris Langham as a cast regular, while also using Andy Hamilton, which helped keep the show to a consistently high standard.
+The show shared several script writers with Not the Nine O'Clock News including Clive Anderson and Colin Bostock-Smith.
+It used taboo-breaking material, bad language, sketches in questionable taste, and included head-to-head dialogues in the Pete and Dud mould with Smith the know-all idiot and Jones the know-nothing idiot.
+The head-to-head format was also used by Smith and Jones in a series of commercials.
+Cast regulars Chris Langham and Andy Hamilton helped keep the show to a consistently high standard.

-The head-to-head sketches were very much in the Pete and Dud mould, with Smith playing the idiot who knew everything and Jones the idiot who knew nothing.
-The format of the head-to-head with similar characters was used by Smith and Jones in a series of commercials.